krasimir/hackerify/README.md

 # Hackerify

-* ~30 lines of JavaScript for stubbing Browserify modules
+* ~30 lines of JavaScript for stubbing Browserify modules.
 * Defining the stubs in only one place.
 Works for modules required deeply in your app.

 ## Instalation